Fluorescence calorimetry of an ion crystal

-We model the deceleration of a Th$^{q+}$ ion in a Ca$^+$-ion crystal using\,\cite{POTH,ZWICKNAGEL}
+We model the deceleration of a Th$^{q+}$ ion in a Ca$^+$ ion crystal using \cite{POTH,ZWICKNAGEL}

-where $E$ is the kinetic energy of the Th$^{q+}$ ion at velocity $v(x)$, $x$ is the distance traveled in the ion crystal, $\nu_\text{p}$ is the plasma frequency of the ion crystal and $\Lambda_\text{C}$ is a constant usually referred to as Coulomb logarithm (see Appendix\,\ref{app_cl}).
-The plasma frequency $\nu_\text{p}$ describes the characteristic time scale for the response of the ion crystal to external perturbations and can be expressed as $\nu_\text{p}=\sqrt{e^2n_\text{d}/(\epsilon_0M)}$, where $n_\text{d}$ is the density of the ions of mass $M$ in the ion crystal (40$u$ for Ca$^+$ ions).
-The expression in Eq.\,\eqref{eqn_dedx} is based on linear response\,\cite{POTH,ZWICKNAGEL} and was shown to provide reliable estimates \footnote{Expression\,\eqref{eqn_dedx} remains valid until the velocity of the thorium ion becomes comparable to the mean thermal velocity of individual calcium ions, but this limitation is of minor importance here.} of the order of magnitude by means of numerical simulations\,\cite{BUSSMANN}.
+where $E$ is the kinetic energy of the Th$^{q+}$ ion at velocity $v(x)$, $x$ is the distance traveled in the ion crystal, $\nu_\text{p}$ is the plasma frequency of the ion crystal, and $\Lambda_\text{C}$ is a constant usually referred to as the Coulomb logarithm (see Appendix\,\ref{app_cl}).
+The plasma frequency $\nu_\text{p}$ describes the characteristic timescale for the response of the ion crystal to external perturbations and can be expressed as $\nu_\text{p}=\sqrt{e^2n_\text{d}/\epsilon_0M}$, where $n_\text{d}$ is the density of the ions of mass $M$ in the ion crystal (40 $u$ for Ca$^+$ ions).
+The expression \eqref{eqn_dedx} is based on linear response \cite{POTH,ZWICKNAGEL} and was shown to provide reliable estimates \footnote{The expression \eqref{eqn_dedx} remains valid until the velocity of the thorium ion becomes comparable to the mean thermal velocity of individual calcium ions, but this limitation is of minor importance here.} of the order of magnitude by means of numerical simulations \cite{BUSSMANN}.

 The voltage on the entrance-endcap electrode, through which the intruder ion enters, is initially adjusted to just allow it entering and the potential on the opposite electrode is set for reflection.
-The goal is to detect the intruder ion and pulse the potential on the entrance-endcap electrode to close the trap before the intruder ion escapes again after its round trip.
-Since the energy transfer becomes more efficient for intruders at lower energy [$dE/dx\propto1/v^2(x)$, cf. Eq.\,\eqref{eqn_dedx}], the maximal energy deposited by the thorium ion after a round trip in the crystal is when it would completely stop after the round trip, an optimal case on which we focus now.
+The goal is to detect the intruder ion and pulse the potential on the entrance-endcap electrode to close the trap before the intruder ion escapes again after its round-trip.
+Since the energy transfer becomes more efficient for intruders at lower energy [$dE/dx\propto1/v^2(x)$; cf. Eq. \eqref{eqn_dedx}], the maximal energy deposited by the thorium ion after a round-trip in the crystal is when it would completely stop after the round-trip, an optimal case on which we focus now.